LilSk33z3/R3VAMP-BO6-ESP/README.md

 2. **Prepare for Injection**
    - Make sure **Black Ops 6** is closed before proceeding.
    - Run **R3VAMP.exe**.
-   - After about 2-3 seconds you will see a pop-up that says "Injection Complete."
+   - You will see a command window pop-up that is blank and closes immediately.
+This is a known bug, the window thats supposed to pop up is not functioning currently, UI fix to be implemented soon.
+If you do not see the command window, the injection has failed.

 3. **Launch and Play**
    - Start **Black Ops 6** and enjoy the enhanced features!